karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Week 1 - Introductions, Course Overview and Introduction to the Research and Data Lifecycles ##

-This week's required "collaboratory" session (Tuesday afternoon, 5:00-6:30 - method TBA) will allow us to share some background about each other, review the class structure and objectives and have a brief overview of the research and data lifecycles and the linkages beween them.
-While this week's lecture will be done "live" during our collaboratory session, future lectures will be pre-recorded and accessible at the beginning of each class week.
+This week's required "collaboratory" session will allow us to share some background about each other, review the class structure and objectives and have a brief overview of the research and data lifecycles and the linkages beween them.

 ### Reading ###

 Piwowar, Heather A., Roger S. Day, and Douglas B. Fridsma.
 2007 "Sharing Detailed Research Data Is Associated with Increased Citation Rate."
-Plos One 2, no. 3: Science Citation Index, EBSCOhost (accessed January 20, 2014). [link](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0000308)
+Plos One 2, no. 3: Science Citation Index, EBSCOhost (accessed November 21, 2014). [link](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0000308)

 Tenopir, Carol, Suzie Allard, Kimberly Douglass, Arsev Umur Aydinoglu, Lei Wu, Eleanor Read, Maribeth Manoff, and Mike Frame.
 2011.
 "Data Sharing by Scientists: Practices and Perceptions." *Plos ONE* 6, no. 6: 1-21.
-Academic Search Complete, EBSCOhost (accessed January 19, 2014). [link](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=a9h&AN=74275116&site=eds-live&scope=site)
+Academic Search Complete, EBSCOhost (accessed November 21, 2014). [link](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=a9h&AN=74275116&site=eds-live&scope=site)